-The natural surroundings provide a splendid frame for the cultural and historic heritage of the UNESCO World Heritage Site Røros.
-Surrounding Røros is a fantastic nature with three national parks.
+Surrounding Røros is a fantastic area with three national parks.
 Great mountain plateaus and snow-capped peaks, clean and fresh inland lakes and forest-clad valleys are all there for you to enjoy in summer, autumn and winter.

 The very first certified ecotourism business in Norway